Workers’ Compensation Benefits for Specific Loss and Disfigurement

 What is Covered by Specific Loss and Disfigurement Benefit Awards?

 Pennsylvania has a long list of what it covers and what it does not.
-However, some of the more common injuries Philadelphia workers sustain could lead to their loss of:
+However, some of the more common specific loss injuries and the corresponding benefit amounts include the following:

 - Hand: 335 weeks